crazzle/blog/content/post/2017-09-17-data-generation-with-pyposim.md

 ## Let's see what comes out

 `Bokeh` will be used to generate a plot that shows us the plant behaviour over time.

-For the we first install `bokeh`:
+First of all `bokeh` has to be installed:

 ```bash
 pip install bokeh
 ```

-After that the plot can be created.
-Each timeseries gets added to it.
+After that the plot can be created and each dataframe can be added to it.
+`power_output`and `setpoint`will be added as lines, the discrete `dispatch` events are added as scatters.

 ```python
 from bokeh.plotting import figure, show